Employment Law- Bonuses

-(3) your employer may elect to pay you in lieu of your contractual entitlement to notice (in other words, you will not need to work your notice and your employer is bringing forward your termination date instead).
+(3) your employer may elect to pay you in lieu of your contractual entitlement to notice (in other words, you will not need to work your notice and your employer is bringing forward your termination date instead, paying your notice as a lump sum).
 This is commonly known as “PILON” -i.e. a payment in lieu of notice.

-If your employer decides to make a payment in lieu of notice, you almost certainly will not be employed at the bonus payment date and will therefore not be entitled to receive a bonus for that year.
+If your employer decides to make a payment in lieu of notice, you almost certainly will not be employed at the bonus payment date and may therefore not be entitled to receive a bonus for that year.
 This is unless your contract of employment specifically provides for a pro-rata bonus to be paid if you even if leave part of the way through the year (although this is rare).
-In fact some employers have regularly used a PILON payment to fast track employees out of the business just to avoid having to make a bonus payment.
-This is quite common in the banking industry, which is why you see many redundancies taking place at the end of a calendar year.

 If your employer has not brought to your attention the fact that you need to be working and not “under notice” to receive a bonus, or if there is a policy in place that has also not been brought to your attention- then your employer will have difficulty in withholding a bonus payment which is being paid to other staff.

 If your employer has not reserved a contractual right to pay you in lieu of notice, the PILON would almost certainly amount to a breach of contract.
 In such circumstances, you could issue proceedings based on your employer’s breach.
 You could seek to recover the sums you would otherwise have received during your notice period – which would include a bonus payment.

 How easy is it for your employer to deduct a discretionary bonus already paid on termination of your employment?